COMMERCIALIZATION

 venture will be vulnerable to competitors who did commercialize their

-products, especially if a lot of money and effort was invested to manufacture an uncommercialized
+products, especially if a lot of money and effort was invested to manufacture an un-commercialized

 product

+Fallacy # 6: Throw Automation at it.
 Automation is often viewed as a magic elixir that can bring down the cost

 of anything.
 However, just like Mass Production, automation is expensive and, if